Dr Angel Chan

 PhD, MEd (Hons), BEd, Teacher Certificate

-Dr Angel Chan is a lecturer in the School of Curriculum and Pedagogy, Faculty of Education and Social Work.
-Angel has taught in diverse education settings, ranging from early childhood education, primary, secondary to tertiary, in Hong Kong and New Zealand.
+Dr Angel Chan is a senior lecturer in the School of Curriculum and Pedagogy, Faculty of Education and Social Work.
+Angel has taught in diverse education settings, ranging from early childhood, primary, secondary to tertiary, in Hong Kong and New Zealand.
 She also held various leadership and management roles in the past.
-Her teaching and research aim at promoting social justice and cohesion by supporting teachers to develop inclusive pedagogy to work with diverse families.
+Her teaching and research aim at promoting social justice and cohesion by supporting teachers to develop inclusive pedagogies to work with diverse families.

 Research | Current

 Angel’s research interests are in the field of sociology, cultural studies and early childhood education.
 Her research areas include: the politics of identity, diversity, immigrant families in education settings, transnational parenting, critical multiculturalism, and teaching and learning in Chinese contexts.
-She is currently investigating how the notion of cultural diversity is promoted and evaluated in New Zealand.
+She is currently investigating how the notion of 'superdiversity' is promoted in New Zealand.

 Teaching | Current

 - EDCURRIC 213 Social sciences education

 - EDPROFST 702 The twenty-first century classroom/centre (postgraduate)

 - EDPROFST 716 Early years pedagogy (postgraduate)

 - EDPROFST 751 Early Childhood Education Curriculum Issues (postgraduate)